Taste of the Wild Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Taste of the Wild dry dog food appears to be an above-average kibble.
+Judging by its ingredients alone, Taste of the Wild Dog Food looks like an above average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.